dtrelogan/react-formstate/docs/onBlurExample.md

 ```

 Alternatively you can check to see if the message was already visible at the beginning of your async callback and only showMessage at the end if so.

+In the end it will be a matter of personal preference. react-formstate gives you the flexibility to make it work as you wish.